Learn more about a new sample app.

-A demo app has been developed that uses HL7Ⓡ FHIRⓇ APIs both as the source data and also as a repository to store the data it creates.
-The application is an implementation of the Framingham Cardiovascular Risk Calculator.
+A demo app has been developed that uses HL7®FHIR® APIs both as the source data, and also as a repository to store data that it creates.
+The application is an implementation of the Framingham Cardiovascular risk calculator.

-It works by taking a number of measures (e.g., blood lipid levels, blood pressure, smoking status, and whether an individual is a diabetic) and assigning a number of "points" to each one (and there can be negative points for good results as well).
-The points are totaled and the overall risk is calculated and saved back to the platform, which means that it can be viewed directly from a portal.
+It works by taking a number of measures (blood lipid levels, blood pressure, smoking status and whether an individual is a diabetic) and assigning a number of ‘points’ to each one (there can be negative points for good results as well).
+The points are totalled and the overall risk calculated, and then saved back to the platform, which means that it can be viewed directly from a portal.

-We’ll discuss this project in a series of posts over the next three weeks.
+We’ll discuss this project in a number of posts, over the next three weeks.

 - Next, we’ll consider what APIs we need from the platform, and how to call them

 - Finally, we’ll dig into the security details – how we use OAuth to secure the application

 The overall application flow is as follows.

 First we log into the application.
 Actually, behind the scenes we are really logging into the Orion Health Amadeus Platform, so we need to have a Portal login.
 Our user account also needs to have permissions to access the clinical data we need (we’ll talk about this in the third post in this series).

 Once we’ve logged in, the app will retrieve the worklists that have been defined for the logged in user.
 These worklists are lists of individuals/patients that can be maintained by the user.
 The lists are displayed in the app.